xsuite/xsuite/docs/twiss.rst

     :width: 75%
     :align: center

-    Twiss function and accelerator parameters as obtained by Xtrack twiss.
+    Twiss functions and accelerator parameters as obtained by Xtrack twiss.